NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/how_to_build/desktop/quoFemBackend.rst

             ``conan install .. --build missing``

-            This will install all the dependencies and will build dependencies from their source code as needed.
+        This will install all the dependencies and build dependencies from their source code as needed.

         2.3.
 Run CMake configuration this can be done using the command ``cmake ..``.
 Depending on your build environment, especially if you have multiple compiler, you may need to select a specific CMake generator.
 For instance on Window using Visual Studio 2017, you can configure CMake as follows: